Updated July 06, 2020

-On March 8 the government decreed that all museums and archeological sites should be closed until April 3 (at least).
+On March 8 the government decreed that all museums and archeological sites would close until April 3.
+That moved to May 3.

-Whether you are in Rome or anywhere else, you can take the precautions suggested by the Italian Health ministry and the World Health Organization.
+No matter where you are in the world, you can take the precautions suggested by the Italian Health ministry and the World Health Organization.
 The most important of these are:

 You can also check the website of your country's embassy for up-to-date information and notifications.

 If you have a trip planned to visit Italy any time in the near future or even in the summer or fall, you may be wondering if you should cancel your trip.

 Since the situation is developing, it's hard to know how it will effect travel plans in the near term.
 Nobody can know when this will all "blow over."

 In part, it will be up to you and your family to decide what is right for you.
 In part, it may be out of your hands, as companies and governments place restrictions where they feel it's important to do so.

 What I can tell you is that we in Italy all hope you will come to Italy as soon as you can.

 The economy, in particular the tourism-based economy, has been crushed because of this situation.
 We need you now more than ever before.

 If you have tickets for sometime this summer or fall, I suggest waiting to see what happens.